 Package nlp provides implementations of selected machine learning algorithms for natural language processing of text corpora.
 The primary focus is the statistical semantics of plain-text documents supporting semantic analysis and retrieval of semantically similar documents.
 The package makes use of the Gonum (http://http//www.gonum.org/) library for linear algebra and scientific computing with some inspiration taken from Python's scikit-learn (http://scikit-learn.org/stable/) and Gensim(https://radimrehurek.com/gensim/) The primary intended use case is to support document input as text strings encoded as a matrix of numerical feature vectors called a `term document matrix`.
 Each column in the matrix corresponds to a document in the corpus and each row corresponds to a unique term occurring in the corpus.
 The individual elements within the matrix contain the frequency with which each term occurs within each document (referred to as `term frequency`).
 Whilst textual data from document corpora are the primary intended use case, the algorithms can be used with other types of data from other sources once encoded (vectorised) into a suitable matrix e.g. image data, sound data, users/products, etc. These matrices can be processed and manipulated through the application of additional transformations for weighting features, identifying relationships or optimising the data for analysis, information retrieval and/or predictions.
 Typically the algorithms in this package implement one of three primary interfaces: One of the implementations of Vectoriser is Pipeline which can be used to wire together pipelines composed of a Vectoriser and one or more Transformers arranged in serial so that the output from each stage forms the input of the next.
 This can be used to construct a classic LSI (Latent Semantic Indexing) pipeline (vectoriser -> TF.IDF weighting -> Truncated SVD): Whilst they take different inputs, both Vectorisers and Transformers have 3 primary methods:

 Package dom provides Go bindings for the JavaScript DOM APIs.
 This package is an in progress effort of providing idiomatic Go bindings for the DOM, wrapping the JavaScript DOM APIs.
 The API is neither complete nor frozen yet, but a great amount of the DOM is already usable.
 While the package tries to be idiomatic Go, it also tries to stick closely to the JavaScript APIs, so that one does not need to learn a new set of APIs if one is already familiar with it.
 One decision that hasn't been made yet is what parts exactly should be part of this package.
 It is, for example, possible that the canvas APIs will live in a separate package.
 On the other hand, types such as StorageEvent (the event that gets fired when the HTML5 storage area changes) will be part of this package, simply due to how the DOM is structured – even if the actual storage APIs might live in a separate package.
 This might require special care to avoid circular dependencies.
-The documentation for some of the identifiers is based on the MDN Web Docs by Mozilla Contributors (https://developer.mozilla.org/en-US/docs/Web/API), licensed under CC-BY-SA 2.5 (https://creativecommons.org/licenses/by-sa/2.5/).
+The documentation for some of the identifiers is based on the MDN Web Docs by Mozilla Contributors (https://developer.mozilla.org/en-US/docs/Web/API), licensed under CC-BY-SA 2.5 (https://creativecommons.org/licenses/by-sa/2.5/), or any later version.
 The usual entry point of using the dom package is by using the GetWindow() function which will return a Window, from which you can get things such as the current Document.
 The DOM has a big amount of different element and event types, but they all follow three interfaces.
 All functions that work on or return generic elements/events will return one of the three interfaces Element, HTMLElement or Event.
 In these interface values there will be concrete implementations, such as HTMLParagraphElement or FocusEvent.
 It's also not unusual that values of type Element also implement HTMLElement.
 In all cases, type assertions can be used.
 Example: Several functions in the JavaScript DOM return "live" collections of elements, that is collections that will be automatically updated when elements get removed or added to the DOM.
 Our bindings, however, return static slices of elements that, once created, will not automatically reflect updates to the DOM.
 This is primarily done so that slices can actually be used, as opposed to a form of iterator, but also because we think that magically changing data isn't Go's nature and that snapshots of state are a lot easier to reason about.
 This does not, however, mean that all objects are snapshots.
 Elements, events and generally objects that aren't slices or maps are simple wrappers around JavaScript objects, and as such attributes as well as method calls will always return the most current data.
 To reflect this behavior, these bindings use pointers to make the semantics clear.
 Consider the following example: The above example will print `true`.
 Some objects in the JS API have two versions of attributes, one that returns a string and one that returns a DOMTokenList to ease manipulation of string-delimited lists.
 Some other objects only provide DOMTokenList, sometimes DOMSettableTokenList.
 To simplify these bindings, only the DOMTokenList variant will be made available, by the type TokenList.
 In cases where the string attribute was the only way to completely replace the value, our TokenList will provide Set([]string) and SetString(string) methods, which will be able to accomplish the same.
 Additionally, our TokenList will provide methods to convert it to strings and slices.
 This package has a relatively stable API.
 However, there will be backwards incompatible changes from time to time.
 This is because the package isn't complete yet, as well as because the DOM is a moving target, and APIs do change sometimes.
 While an attempt is made to reduce changing function signatures to a minimum, it can't always be guaranteed.
 Sometimes mistakes in the bindings are found that require changing arguments or return values.
 Interfaces defined in this package may also change on a semi-regular basis, as new methods are added to them.
 This happens because the bindings aren't complete and can never really be, as new features are added to the DOM.

 Package strmangle is a collection of string manipulation functions.
 Primarily used by boil and templates for code generation.
 Because it is focused on pipelining inside templates you will see some odd parameter ordering.